Install Apache2 on Ubuntu 16.04

 Confirm the question with Y for yes.
-Now we are quite a bit further.
-At the moment your server has a direct assignment to your domain, can present itself with an SSL certificate and there is no unnecessary port open.
+Now things are coming along quite nicely.
+At the moment your server is directly allocated to your domain, can present itself with an SSL certificate and there are no unnecessary ports open.
 All that is missing is content.
-This you load into the directory you created / var / www / my-domain / high, then it is immediately available.
+You can load this into the directory you created / var / www / my-domain / , then it will become available immediately.

 If you want to know how to make your server more secure by using SSH-Keys, check out this article: Create SSH-Keys on Ubuntu 16.04

-Apache2 on Ubuntu with free SSL certificate A website is nowadays the sign of any company, hardly any company renounces the possibility to show on the Internet presence.
-But how do I make a server display a web page?
+Apache2 on Ubuntu with free SSL certificate Nowadays, a website is the flagship of any company, hardly any company passes on the opportunity to show their presence online.
+So how do you make a server display a web page?
 There are many correct answers.
-One of them I’ll show you today.
-In this article, I will […]
+We’ll show you one of them today.
+In this article, we […]

 Thank you for your feedback!